pressly/scene-router/README.md

 - options: an object defines how scene transits. at the moment option can have only 2 keys. `withAnimation` and `side`.
   - withAnimation: is a boolean value the default value is `true`.
 This flag enables animations between scenes.
   - side: is an enum which can be found in `scene-router` module as `SceneSide`. it can be accessed by `import { SceneSide } from 'scene-router';` The default value is `LEFT`.
 At the moment only 2 possible value is available. `LEFT` and `TOP`.
+  - reset: is a boolean value. if it's true, it will clear scene stack.
+Reset stack will forces `withAnimation` to `false`.

 ##### goback